Climate Despair

 This Instagram profile has a lot of great, informative posts about climate change, and offers some ideas to support people in building climate resiliency.

-Reflections from Folks at YouthLine!
+Reflections from folks at YouthLine

 In December 2021, a staff member at YouthLine created a survey about climate despair for other staff and volunteers, to find out what 2SLGBTQ+ youth are thinking and feeling about climate despair and climate change.
 A few questions asked in that survey were similar to the self-reflection questions asked above.
 Here are the questions from the survey, and answers from peers!